Mode and Structure in Jieshi Diao You Lan

 9. Note values: beat, rhythm, meter, tempo (details)

 Qin tablature does not directly indicate note values.
-My basic assumption, that early qin music mostly uses double rhythms but this is freely interpreted, is discussed further here.
+My basic assumption, that early qin music mostly uses double rhythms but this is freely interpreted, as discussed further here.
 Working out the notes is probably the easiest part of reconstruction.
 With some experience of this, some of the note values may leap out.
 However, as the reconstruction proceeds through its search for note structures, the note values are gradually refined through the search and discovery of the implied musical structures.

 These seven aspects are discussed below in more detail.
 Regarding their order, reconstructing the melody began with deciding the notes, so that comes first, followed by a discussion of note values.
 However, note values are constantly re-evaluated based on the other elements, so that section should perhaps also be last on the list.
 Learning the structures helps the musician discover the beauty in the details, then internalizing a sense of those structures facilitates an ability to convey that beauty to a listener.